LukeTowers/wn-easyaudit-plugin/README.md

 # Documentation

-To get started using this plugin just add a few properties to your models that you wish to track:
+To get started using this plugin just add a few properties to the models that you wish to track:

 ```php
 class MyModel extends Model